-- Provide the tenant with an Environmental Protection Agency (EPA)-approved pamphlet about the dangers of lead-based paint.
+- Provide the tenant with an Environmental Protection Agency (EPA) approved pamphlet about the dangers of lead-based paint.

-Optional Disclosures & Addendums (Recommended)
+Optional Disclosures and Addenda (Recommended)

-|Medical Marijuana Use||Inform tenants if medical marijuana use on the property is permittable.
-Some state laws allow landlords to restrict marijuana usage to non-smoking methods only or inform tenants of designated smoking areas to not interfere with other tenants’ enjoyment of the premises.|
+|Informs tenants about policy related to medical marijuana use on the rental property.
+Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-|Smoking||Inform tenants of designated smoking areas to not interfere with other tenants’ enjoyment of the premises.|
+|Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.

 Consequences of Not Including Mandatory Disclosures